Are male voters reluctant to vote for a woman? Harris' backers are confronting the question head on

 “There are more Black folks supporting Donald Trump than I thought,” he said, blaming what he called misinformation surrounding Harris’ background as a former prosecutor.

 Trump has a long pattern of disparaging women.
 At a rally in Reading, Pennsylvania, this week, Trump reacted to Harris’ appearance on ABC’s “The View,” by saying, “People are realizing she’s a dumb person.
 And we can’t have another dumb president.”
-He also criticizing on his social media site “the dumb women” who hosting the ABC program.
+He also criticized on his social media site “the dumb women” who host the ABC program.

-Trump has prioritized doing interviews with podcasts that are popular with younger men and he entered the Republican convention this summer to the sounds of James Brown’s “It’s a Man’s World.”
-The convention was built around promoting masculine themes, including featuring personalities from the wrestling world.
+Next week, Trump is set to participate in a Fox News Channel town hall focusing on issues impacting women.
+But he has more often prioritized doing interviews with podcasts that are popular with younger men.
+The former president also entered the Republican convention this summer to the sounds of James Brown’s “It’s a Man’s World” and the proceedings were built around promoting masculine themes, including featuring personalities from the wrestling world.

 The Lincoln Project, a Republican group that opposes Trump and often produces ads meant to irk him, produced an online spot voiced by O’Neill, of “Modern Family” fame, that urges men, when it comes to Harris to “let her lead,” before concluding: “Be a man, vote for a woman.”